vguillet/-CS4240-WAMDA_reproduction/README.md

 -> todo: XAVIER - insert model summary

 ### 3. Obtaining source relevance scores using F_S_i - D_S_i:
-Upon successfuly training the F_S_i - D_S_i, the D_S_i layers are finaly frozen and an inference step is undertaken.
+Upon successfuly training the F_S_i - D_S_i, the D_S_i layers are finally frozen and an inference step is undertaken.
 The output of the model is then used in the equation shown below to obtain the source relevance scores which are recorded for subsequent use.

 <img src="https://github.com/vguillet/WAMDA_reproduction/blob/main/Blog_images/Source_relevance_sources_eq.png" alt="drawing" width="100"/>